chrieke/geojson-validator/README.md

 Medium:
   - more fixes?
   - fc bbox order, feature bbox, geometry bbox order and other criteria
+  - move invalid schema examples to other repo
 - Low:
   - Multihtreading?
   - versioning?